 GMR-1 3G provides a wide range of bearer services from 1.2 up to 592 kbit/s.
 High-quality telecommunication service can be supported including voice quality telephony and data services in a global coverage satellite environment.

+The implementation of efficient multicast is shown in Fig. 84.
+Terminals use Internet Group Management Protocol (IGMPv2) (see IETF RFC 2236) to join multicast sessions.
+The core network functions as defined in 3GPP specifications.
+The SBSS merges the multiple streams onto a single multicast TFI stream per beam.
+Details are provided in ETSI TS 101 376-4-14 and ETSI TS 101 376-4-12.

+FIGURE 84

+An example of flexible beam coverage support is shown in Fig. 85.
+GMR-1 3G is deployed in systems which use a variety of beam types in the same system.
+Fig. 85 shows a regional beam overlay, a spot beam overlay and flexible traffic-only beams superimposed on the same coverage area.
+In this example, regional beams might be large with relatively low G/T and e.i.r.p. properties suitable for support of aeronautical terminals with high-gain antennas.
+Spot beam might be very small with much higher G/T and e.i.r.p. designed to support high capacity and very small handheld terminals with electrically small, low gain antennas.
+Traffic-only beams might be stationary or steerable and configured to support spot traffic needs.
+With the advances in satellite/ground technology including ground based beam formers, steerable antennas and array architectures, the GMR-1 3G air interface does not constrain satellite or system design.

+FIGURE 85

-4.3.7.1 Time structure
+4.3.7.2 Frame structure

+The time reference structure (ETSI TS 101 376-5-2 and ETSI TS 101 376-5-7) is shown in Fig. 86.

+GMR-1 uses Frequency Division Duplex (FDD) of the forward and return links, with time division multiplex (TDM) on the forward link and Time Division Multiple Access (TDMA) on the return link.

+The air interface frame structure is shown in Fig. 86.
+The same frame structure is used on both the forward link and the return link: in this description all references to "TDMA Frames" apply equally to TDM frames on the forward link and TDMA frames on the return link.

-The time reference structure (ETSI TS 101 376-5-7) is shown in Fig. 84The timeslots within a TDMA frame are numbered from 0 to 23 and a particular timeslot is referred to by its Timeslot Number (TN).
+The timeslots within a TDMA frame are numbered from 0 to 23 and a particular timeslot is referred to by its Timeslot Number (TN).
 TDMA frames are numbered by a Frame Number (FN).
-The frame number is cyclic and have a range of 0 to FN_MAX = (16 4 4 896) − 1 = 313 343.
+The frame number is cyclic and has a range of 0 to FN_MAX = (16 4 4 896) - 1 = 313 343.
 The frame number is incremented at the end of each TDMA frame.
 The complete cycle of TDMA frame numbers from 0 to FN_MAX is defined as a hyperframe.
 Other combinations of frames include:

-– Multiframes.
-A multiframe consists of 16 TDMA frames.
+– Multiframes: A multiframe consists of 16 TDMA frames.
 Multiframes are aligned so that the FN of the first frame in a multiframe, modulo 16, is always 0.

-– Superframes.
-A superframe consists of four multiframes.
+– Superframes: A superframe consists of four multiframes.
 Superframes are aligned so that the FN of the first frame in a superframe, modulo 64, is always 0.

-– System information cycle.
-The system information cycle has the same duration as a superframe.
+– System information cycle: The system information cycle has the same duration as a superframe.
 However, the first frame of the system information cycle is delayed an integer number of frames (0 to 15) from the start of a superframe.
 The actual delay is intentionally varied from spot beam to spot beam to reduce the satellite’s peak power requirements.
 The FCCH and BCCH are used to achieve system information cycle synchronization at the MES.

-FIGURE 84
+FIGURE 86